Find Affordable College Courses

 Top 10 Best Computer Engineering Master's Degree Schools

 Our 2023 rankings named North Dakota State University - Main Campus the best value school in the Plains States Region for computer engineering students working on their master’s degree.
-Located in the midsize city of Fargo, North Dakota State University is a public college with a large student population.
+Located in the city of Fargo, North Dakota State University is a public school with a fairly large student population.

 North Dakota State University graduate students pay an average of $12,028 in tuition and fees each year.